Klein's Encyclopedia of Mathematical Sciences: Overview

 The preparatory report (Einleitender Bericht) serves as the Preface for the EMW.

 In 1908 von Dyck reported on the project to the International Congress of Mathematicians in Rome.

 Nominally, Wilhelm Franz Meyer was the founder president of the project and assembled volume (Band) 1 (in 2 separate books), "Arithmetic and Algebra", that appeared between 1898 and 1904.
 D. Selivanov expanded his 20-page article on finite differences in Volume 1, Part 2 into a 92-page monograph published under the title Lehrbuch der Differenzenrechnung.

 Volume 2 (in 5 separate books), the "Analysis" series printed between 1900 and 1927 had coeditors Wilhelm Wirtinger and Heinrich Burkhardt.

 Burkhardt condensed his extensive historical review of mathematical analysis that appeared in the Jahresbericht of the German Mathematical Society for a shorter contribution to the EMW.

 Volume 3 (in 6 separate books) on geometry was edited by Wilhelm Franz Meyer.
 These articles were published between 1906 and 1932 with the book Differentialgeometrie published in 1927 and the book Spezielle algebraische Flächen in 1932.
 Significantly, Corrado Segre contributed an article on "Higher-dimensional space" in 1912 that he updated in 1920.
 The latter was reviewed by T.R.
 Hollcroft.

 Volume 4 (in 4 separate books) of EMW concerned mechanics, and was edited by Felix Klein and Conrad Müller.
 Arnold Sommerfeld edited volume 5 (in 3 separate books) on "Physics", a series that ran until 1927.

 Volume 6 consisted of two sections (the geodesy section in 1 book and the astronomy section in 2 separate books):

 Philipp Furtwängler and E. Weichart coedited "Geodesy and Geophysics", which ran from 1905 to 1922.
 Karl Schwarzschild and Samuel Oppenheim coedited "Astronomy", publishing until 1933.

 Mentions

-In 1905 Alfred Bucherer acknowledged the influence of the encyclopedia for establishment of appropriate notation for vector analysis in the second edition of his book:
+In 1905.
+Alfred Bucherer acknowledged the influence of the encyclopedia on vector notation in the second edition of his book: